DryLabRebel/twinSimulator/README.md

 *Check* (15-05-2021) - - Can modify the script to accept input

+*Check* (19-05-2021) - - Can I designate default values when input is missing

+- Can I name arugments for input

 Can I tidy up the simulated data, and save it a dataframe? (\*.txt)

+NOTE: Don't forget you need to commit changes on a branch before switching branches, otherwise your changes carry over to the switched branch!